-The most recent serious earthquake, in 1988, was near Spitak in the Lori region, killing between 25,000 and 50,000 people, injuring thousands and leaving several cities in ruins.
-Earthquakes also cause major landslides and disruption to services.
+Armenia is located in an active seismic zone, but the most recent serious earthquake occurred in 1988, near Spitak in the Lori region.
+The earthquake killed between 25,000 and 50,000 people, injuring thousands and leaving several cities in ruins.
+When earthquakes do occur here, they can cause major landslides and disruption to services.

-There's not much you can do to avoid one, but if you do find yourself in one listen to local authorities and media.
+There's not much you can do to avoid one, but if you are unlucky enough to experience an Armenian earthquake on your travels, listen to local authorities and media.

-Travelling around Armenia can be an adventure in itself.
-The driving standards are pretty poor, road rage and drink driving are common, the roads are not great and public transport is overcrowded, poorly maintained and unreliable.
+Traveling around Armenia can be an adventure in itself.
+The driving standards are pretty poor, and road rage and drink driving is common among local people.
+The roads are not in a great condition, and public transport is overcrowded, poorly maintained and mostly unreliable.

 These roads are in close proximity to the cease-fire line between Armenian and Azerbaijani forces.
 Internal travel in Armenia requires meticulous planning and a great deal of attention.
 Also, be aware that the land borders with Azerbaijan and Turkey are closed, there are however direct flights between Yerevan and Istanbul.